kdakan/React-React-Router-and-Redux/README.md

   }
   ```
   Here, the ```state``` parameter is not the whole central app state, instead it is the ```selectedBook``` part inside ```rootReducer```, which this reducer is responsible for, and it is the value that was previously returned by this reducer.
 Also, the initial parameter value ```state = null``` applies only to the initial first call where there is no previously set state and it comes as undefined.
 We can define the initial state value for ```selectedBook``` part this way.
 * In ```Redux```, the parts of the app state returned by reducers should be immutable, so a reducer should not return a mutated version of the state, it should return create a fresh new one and return that.
+Reducers should be pure functions, meaning that their output only depends on their inputs (function parameters), and they should not mutate their input parameters either.
+They should not have side-effects, like making a database or network api call, or print something to the screen.
 * We can define the reducer which responds to this "SELECT_BOOK" action, like
   ```js
   //inside selectedBookReducer.js